BranchTaken/Hemlock/doc/tools/hocc.md

   + `Actions`: Map of per token actions, with conflicts prefixed by `CONFLICT`
   + `Gotos`: Map of per non-terminal gotos
-  + `Conflict contributions`: Per {kernel item, follow symbol, conflict state} IELR(1) conflict contributions that inform isocore (in)compatibility
+  + `Conflict contributions`: Per {kernel item, follow symbol, conflict state} IELR(1) conflict contributions that inform isocore (in)compatibility (NB: conflict state is an LALR(1) state index)
+- Conflict contributions are best interpreted in combination with a corresponding LALR(1) automaton report generated with conflict resolution disabled (e.g. `hocc -txt -algorithm lalr1 -resolve no -src Example`).
+This enables inspection of the conflicts which compel IELR(1) state splitting.

 ## Grammar